senbet22/ctrl-studio/README.md

 ## Carousel

-For my carousel i have chosen to use Embla Carousel: (https://www.embla-carousel.com/) I chose Embla Carousel because it's lightweight, fast, and easy to integrate.
+For my carousel in Lore section i have chosen to use Embla Carousel: (https://www.embla-carousel.com/) I chose Embla Carousel because it's lightweight, fast, and easy to integrate.

 ## Things to add later: